bambooforest/reviews/Macklin-CordesRound2020/review.md

 - "S5 is downloadable from https://zenodo.org/record/3886212#.Xt9NFWozaO8."

-But clicking on the link in the PDF gives the reader a 404 error.
+But clicking on the link in the PDF gives the reader a 404 error (the URL works here).

 The supplementary materials that I was able to access contain two data files:

 - Aus_metadata_2020-05-21.tsv
 - Aus_segment_frequencies_2020-05-21.tsv

+First, I think it would be more useful if the authors had a metadata column that specified the Glottolog codes (particularly since ISO 639-3 lacks codes for many Australian languages) than simply the language names.
+This should not be difficult since most of the languages in the sample are already tagged with a Glottocode in the PHOIBLE database (see accompaniment to this review, which contains the code to do the mapping).

-Perhaps it's worth noting for the reader why the raw lexical data, phoneme segmentation code, and orthography profiles, used to generate the phoneme frequency counts are not available to the reader in the SI materials or via Zenodo.
-It seems that some of the lexical data are accessible from the Chirila database, which is freely available after agreeing to the terms of agreement (http://chirila.yale.edu/download).
+Second, perhaps it's worth noting for the reader why the raw lexical data, phoneme segmentation code, and orthography profiles, used to generate the phoneme frequency counts are not available to the reader in the SI materials or via Zenodo.
+It seems that some of the lexical data are accessible from the Chirila database, which is freely available after signing the terms of agreement (http://chirila.yale.edu/download).
 So I assume posting the data openly on the internet is, understandably, not an option.
+If so, that would be good to know.